KeepSafe/Cashier/README.md

 # Cashier

 A general billing provider for Android.
+Supports Google Play's in-app billing v3 and Amazon's in-app billing out of the box.

 ** Min SDK: ** 14